pohsuntw-lab/asns-public-definition/README.md

 See [`COPYRIGHT.md`](./COPYRIGHT.md) for the rights statement.

-© 2026 Embodied Worker Co., Ltd. All rights reserved.
+© 2026 Embodied Worker Co., Ltd.

+This public white paper and its accompanying Markdown, PDF, and DOCX files are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+Reuse is permitted with proper attribution.
+This license does not grant rights to patents, trademarks, proprietary protocols, firmware, source code, internal frame formats, algorithms, product implementations, or undisclosed technical details.

+Technical architecture: KangarooTEC.